mestihudson/S3/DESIGN.md

 ##### GET

--  no options: original DELETE operation, will get the master version
+-  no options: original GET operation, will get the master version
 - `versionId: <versionId>` retrieve a specific version

 The implementation of a GET operation does not change compared to the standard